-We ensure that legislators hear the voice of the suppliers and end users of marine fuels.
 IBIA represents the industry at the International Maritime Organization (IMO) as a consultative non-governmental organisation.
 IBIA was represented on the Expert Panel in 2007 which reported to IMO about the implications of proposed revisions to MARPOL Annex VI.
-IBIA attends all meetings of the Marine Environment Protection Committee (MEPC), Maritime Safety Committee (MSC) and the Bulk Liquids and Gases (BLG sub-committee).
+IBIA attends all meetings of the Marine Environment Protection Committee (MEPC), the Maritime Safety Committee (MSC) and a number of Sub-Committees.

 IBIA has also been granted “liaison status” with the International Standards Organisation (ISO).
 This enables IBIA to contribute to discussion regarding ISO 8217 and ISO 13739.